wilsonmar/wilsonmar.github.io/_posts/2016-08-10-java-on-apple-mac-osx.md

 Open JDK is the open-sourced implementation of the JRE spec, at
 <a target="_blank" href="http://openjdk.java.net/">http://openjdk.java.net</a>

-But some say it is not ready for "prime time" on MacOS because its installation is a dirty affair:
+But some say it is not ready for "prime time" on MacOS because its installation is a dirty affair from 2013 when going from v6 to v7:

    * https://wiki.openjdk.java.net/display/MacOSXPort/Mac+OS+X+Port+Project+Status